 focused and always at the pace of the client.
 Relationship could be considered one of the most important qualities to any counselling therapy and a quality that I place great importance on.
 Being genuine, congruent with real empathy is something I am always striving towards.
 Finally, intuition may be the most fundamental quality that binds all the above together to create a natural, safe, and healing environment that allows for positive change and growth.

 Mark has worked through ACC as a Tai Chi instructor with young people in the early 1990s.
 Has taught Tai Chi and Shoalin Chuan Fa to the public and established a martial arts branch here in Nelson.
 More recently, Mark has run Argentine Tango classes, together with his partner teaching this style of dance to local Nelsonians.
 Mark recently completed a three-year Pro Bono placement with Victory Community Center, that resulted in the position of Counselling Team Leader.
 Mark spent five years as an active counsellor with Life Linc Nelson, has completed a Counselling Bachelors Degree with NMIT and is a registered member of the New Zealand association of Counsellors (NZAC).
-Mark is also a Nelson branch committee member and Chair Person of the Nelson NZAC Branch.
+Mark has also been a Nelson branch committee member 2018/2019/2020 and the Chair Person of the Nelson NZAC Branch 2019/2020.